Saxonica/SlidesJS/README.md

 My workarounds are mostly in `js/start.js`.

+1. We setup a `slidesEventQueue`.
+Everything that the app does, it does in response to state changes added to this queue.
+This allows the browser window that you’re “driving” with the keyboard and the window that may be tracking changes through the local storage API to work in the same way.
-1. We create a `manageSpeakerNotes` object.
-That object is local to the window.
+1. We create a `manageSlides` object.
+This is a mutable storage object that can be updated by both `start.js` and the SaxonJS application.
    It’s initialized a little bit carefully so that reloading the page doesn’t accidentally break a running timer.
 2. We register a plain old JavaScript event handler for the storage change event.
-This handler simply updates the `manageSpeakerNotes` object.
+This handler adds events to the queue.
+3. We register an “on hash change” event handler that tracks changes to the fragment identifier.
+This allows the browser back button to work as expected.
+Like the storage change handler, it works by adding events to the queue.
-3. In the stylesheet, we use `ixsl:schedule-action` to setup a template that runs every 50ms.
-That template inspects the contents of the `manageSpeakerNotes` object and responds accordingly.
+4. In the stylesheet, we use `ixsl:schedule-action` to setup a template that runs every 50ms.
+That template inspects the contents of the `manageSlides` object and responds accordingly.

 (The object is called `manageSpeakerNotes` because it started out as a way of managing the presentation of speaker notes in a second browser